arkency/posts/posts/2016-06-24-api-of-the-future.md

 # API of the future

-_The "Frontend-friendly Rails" book is now live!
-Use the `FF_RAILS_BLOG` coupon code to get 40% discount._
+_The "Frontend-friendly Rails" book is now live!_

 Here is what Ryan Platte (one of the readers) wrote after reading the book: